-Before you can choose the water cooler that’s perfect for your home or office needs, it’s only natural that you should familiarize yourself with your options.
-While on the surface it might seem like these devices are very similar, they each have key differences that could affect how you use them.
-As such, do some research on the main types of water coolers to make the right decision.
+Before you choose the right water cooler for your home or office needs, you should familiarize yourself with your options.
+While it might seem like these devices are very similar, they each have key differences that could affect how you use them.
+We summarized the main types of water coolers so that you can make the right decision.

 Bottled Water Coolers

-One of the most common types of water coolers, bottled models require the occasional replacement of a large water source in order to work.
+One of the most common types of water coolers is the bottle-operated model.
+Bottled models require the occasional replacement of a large water source in order to work.
 In fact, it’s this very feature that often makes them difficult to use in an office setting, as someone needs to be able-bodied enough to lift the heavy water bottles.
 These models also aren’t as environmentally friendly as their bottleless counterparts.
 However, if you’re looking for design versatility, bottled water coolers have a couple options for you to choose from.

 Top load bottled water coolers are often the image that comes to mind when picturing one of these devices.
 A large water source hooked up on top, the liquid trickles down through the cooling system to deliver your water.

 On the other hand, bottom load water coolers have a lower compartment where the water is hooked up.
 This makes the unit itself more visually appealing while reducing the amount of strain required to replace the large water bottles.